dennisvg111/dg-common-http/README.md

 var scopes = new string[] { "user.read", "email.read", "email.send" };
 Uri callbackUri = new Uri("https://www.my-own-app.com/callback");

-var flow = OAuthFlow.StartNew<ExampleOAuthLogic>(scopes, callbackUri);
+//ExampleOAuthLogic must implement IOAuthLogic, and expose a parameterless constructor var flow = OAuthFlow.StartNew<ExampleOAuthLogic>(scopes, callbackUri);

 //alternatively, if ExampleOAuthLogic does not have a parameterless constructor